Superman in film: Justice League: Mortal (2009)

-In February 2007, during pre-production for The Dark Knight, Warner Brothers hired husband and wife screenwriting duo Michelle and Kieran Mulroney to script a Justice League film featuring a younger Batman in a separate franchise.
+In February 2007, during pre-production for The Dark Knight, Warner Bros. hired husband and wife screenwriting duo Michelle and Kieran Mulroney to script a Justice League film featuring a younger Batman in a separate franchise.

-George Miller was hired to direct the following September, with D. J. Cotrona was cast as Superman, along with Armie Hammer as Batman.
+George Miller was hired to direct the following September, with D. J. Cotrona cast as Superman, along with Armie Hammer as Batman.
 Filming had nearly commenced at Fox Studios Australia in Sydney, but was pushed back over the Writers Guild of America strike, and once more when the Australian Film Commission denied Warner Bros. a 45 percent tax rebate over lack of Australian actors in the film.
 Production offices were moved to Vancouver Film Studios in Canada for an expected July 2008 start and a planned summer 2009 theatrical release date, but Warner Bros. ultimately canceled Justice League following the success of The Dark Knight.
 Hammer's option on his contract lapsed and the studio was more willing to proceed with Christopher Nolan to finish his trilogy separately with The Dark Knight Rises.